Smart Pressure e-Mat for Human Sleeping Posture and Dynamic Activity Recognition: Methodologies

 \subsection{Smart Pressure e-Mat System Design}

-The proposed SPeM system comprises a pressure e-mat for sensing, a signal processing subsystem for calibration, scanning, and sampling, and a backend for visualization and classification.
+The proposed SPeM system comprises a pressure e-mat for sensing, a signal processing subsystem for calibration, scanning, and sampling, and a back-end for visualization and classification.
 The signal processing subsystem consists of a printed circuit board (PCB) integrated with analog multiplexers, shift registers, and operational amplifiers, and embedded with an Arduino Nano as the central signal processing unit.
-To generate pressure images in real-time for visualization and classification, a Processing program is run by the backend operator, which utilizes the voltage distribution produced by the signal processing subsystem.
+To generate pressure images in real-time for visualization and classification, a Processing program is run by the back-end operator, which utilizes the voltage distribution produced by the signal processing subsystem.
+Our previous work \cite{yuan2021velostat} served as a systematic feasibility study that validated the signal processing subsystem; refer to \cite{yuan2021velostat} for more detailed schematic circuit diagrams and other details.
 The human body exerts varying pressure on the pressure e-mat depending on different tasks, resulting in distinct resistance distributions.
 Arduino controls analog multiplexers and shift registers to scan the pressure mat line by line and obtain the corresponding analog voltage distribution.
-Therefore, the quality of the pressure image relies on the ability of the pressure cushion to completely, accurately, and reliably receive the human body pressure distribution.
+Therefore, the quality of the pressure image is based on the ability of the pressure cushion to completely, accurately, and reliably receive the human body pressure distribution.